Master Thesis

 Master’s Thesis — Hierarchical Deep Reinforcement Learning for Loco-Manipulation

 This master’s thesis was conducted at Regelungstechnik, TU Dortmund University and at the former Department of AI and Autonomous Systems, Fraunhofer IML.
-The research was carried out as an independent thesis under the supervision of Prof. Dr. Frank Hoffmann and Dr. Julian Eßer.

 The thesis introduces a novel hierarchical deep reinforcement learning methodology for end-to-end robot learning.
 A two-level policy architecture—comprising high-level decision-making and low-level control policies—is employed to enable autonomous robot navigation and is further extended to loco-manipulation tasks.